 DevBoard_PowerMonitorCPLDInit_TopLevel.vhd

 Several Project wide .TCL scripts are needed.
+These include at_compile_start, sdc_values, set_vhdl_constants.

 Copy the TCL scripts from the GIT QuartusII directory to your working directory.
+If one of these file is missing, check the DevBoard_PowerMonitor\FPGA directory.
+Additionally, a log file must be created.
+In the working directory, create a commit_timestamp.log file.
+(Alternatively, a commit_timestamp.txt file can be used if the file name extension on line 34 of the at_compile_start.tcl file is changed)

 You should be able to compile now.
 A POF should now exist in the output_files directory.